-Economic Outlook of Germany
+The Economic Outlook of Germany

-The total GDP comprises of the service sector which contributes around 70% of the total GDP, industry 29.1%, and agriculture 0.9%.
+The total GDP comprises of the service sector which contributes around 70%, industry 29.1%, and agriculture 0.9%.
 The unemployment rate of Germany should remain stable in the upcoming years (3.3% in 2020 and 3.4% in 2021, according to the IMF).
 It is also interesting to note that Germany is the first major industrialized nation to commit to the renewable energy transition called Energiewende.
 Germany is the prime producer of wind turbines in the world.
-Renewables produced 46% of the electricity consumed in Germany (as of 2019).
-Of the world's 2000 largest publicly listed companies measured by revenue, the Fortune Global 2000, 53 are headquartered in Germany, with the Top 10 being Allianz, Daimler, Volkswagen, Siemens, BMW, Deutsche Telekom, Bayer, BASF, Munich Re and SAP.
+Renewable Energy produced 46% of the electricity consumed in Germany (as of 2019).
+Fifty-three of the world's largest publicly listed companies measured by revenue are headquartered in Germany, with the top 10 being Allianz, Daimler, Volkswagen, Siemens, BMW, Deutsche Telekom, Bayer, BASF, Munich Re and SAP.